victorgarciaesgi/vue-chart-3/docs/components/hooks/index.md

 Hooks are still in alpha
 :::

-`vue-chart-3` also provides fully typed hooks compatible with Vue 2 and Vue 3 using `vue-demi`.
+`vue-chart-3` also provides fully typed hooks for Vue 3.

 They are not mandatory, but they simplify the usage of chart components.